 I currently live in Dallas, TX, and I write history, (history of) science, cultural criticism, and feminism for various places on the internet.
 You can see clips of my writing here.

 Currently, I am a freelance writer and editor and independent researcher, and I am a columnist for Smithsonian.com’s "Women Who Shaped Science" series, which focues on the historical recovery of underrepresented women in the history of science.

-I am also co-founder and co- editor-in-chief of Lady Science, an independent online magazine about women and gender in the history of science, technology, and medicine.
+I am also co-founder and co- editor-in-chief of Lady Science, an independent online magazine about women and gender in the history and popular culture of science, technology, and medicine.
 Beyond print, I also produce and host the Lady Science Podcast, a monthly deep dive on women and gender in the history and popular culture of science.

 I've also worked in social justice as a community organizer for healthcare legislation and education and as a violence prevention researcher, curriculum writer, and educator with a focus on racial- and gender-based violence.